Ask the Experts: Meningococcal B

 Because patients treated with complement inhibitors can develop invasive meningococcal disease despite vaccination, clinicians using Ultomiris or other complement inhibitors also may consider antimicrobial prophylaxis for the duration of complement inhibitor therapy.

 Either Trumenba (MenB-FHbp) or the Bexsero MenB vaccine brand (MenB-4C) may be used for people with HIV infection.
-If Trumenba is administered, the CDC meningococcal subject matter experts recommend that the 3-dose schedule should be used.
-People with HIV infection do not appear to be at higher risk for meningococcal serogroup B disease, but because of their HIV infection they might not respond to the vaccine as well, and the 3-dose schedule is preferred.
-When Bexsero is used, the schedule is 2 doses, regardless of risk status.
+People with HIV infection do not appear to be at higher risk for meningococcal serogroup B disease, and ACIP does not specify use of the 3-dose schedule for people with HIV.
 Booster doses of MenB are not recommended for people with HIV in the absence of another indication for MenB vaccination.

 Penbraya (MenABCWY, Pfizer) is an option for people age 10 years and older only when both MenACWY and MenB (Trumenba) vaccines are due at the same visit and at least 6 months have elapsed since the most recent dose of Penbraya.
 An adolescent with HIV should receive a 2-dose primary MenACWY series (with the doses given 8 weeks apart), followed by MenACWY booster doses every 5 years.
-If this teen needs the MenACWY primary series vaccination and also chooses to receive the 3-dose Trumenba schedule (0, 1-2 months, 6 months), Penbraya may only be used for one of the doses because dose 2 in the MenACWY primary series and dose 2 of the Trumenba 3-dose primary series are both due only 8 weeks after dose 1.
+If this teen needs the MenACWY primary series vaccination and also chooses to receive Trumenba, Penbraya may only be used for one of the doses because dose 2 in the MenACWY primary series is due 8 weeks after dose 1 and the minimum interval between Penbraya doses is 6 months.

 Use of either brand of MenB in persons younger than age 10 years is off-label in the U.S. There is no ACIP recommendation for use of this vaccine for this age group.